Dev-Marco/Godot-3D-Cursor/README.md

 - Use `Ctrl + Shift + Right Click` to place additional *3D Cursors*
 - Assign different *3D Cursors* as active by dragging them into the active cursor field in the *Settings Dock*

+## Known Issues
+- After using `Ctrl + Left Click` on the active cursor field (selecting the cursor, rotating the camera and zooming in), the editor may keep the previous navigation distance internally if the camera was zoomed out beforehand.
+  This can result in an excessively high panning speed.

+  **Workaround:** Press `F` to reset the editor focus and restore the expected navigation behavior.
+- A more robust solution is being investigated, but this behavior is currently caused by editor-internal state handling.

 ## Requirements
 - **Godot 4.2** or newer
 - 3D projects